 Plumed basilisk can sometimes be mistaken for other types of basilisk lizards.
 The western basilisk can be a bright green color, just like the plumed basilisk.
 However, their head crests have a different shape to them than plumed basilisks, and they are mostly found in South America, not Central America.

 Common basilisks have a similar appearance to plumed basilisks, with the shape of their crests being similar to each other.
 They are both commonly found in Central America, and both share the nickname Jesus Christ lizard.
-The main difference is that the common basilisk is brown in color, and has darker colored eyes than the plumed basilisk.
+The main difference is that the common basilisk is brown, and has darker colored eyes than the plumed basilisk.

 6. Because Of Their Beautiful Coloring and Crests, Plumed Basilisk Are Often Sought Out As Pets